Search QuantityWare

 I have set my quantity value UoM L15 and KG to be rounded to zero decimals, but it is not working.
 What can I do?

-The UoM real rounding settings are considered for all MQCI conversion groups (where rounding function
+The UoM real rounding settings are considered for all MQCI template conversion groups.
+Rounding function

 /QTYW/MQCI_ROUND_ALT_QUANTITY

-is assigned).
+is assigned to all such conversion groups.
 To define the real rounding for a UoM, go to the PMC or GMC and navigate to: ( More -> ) Goto -> UoM Rounding:

-NOTE: In the main UoM transaction CUNI, you define the number of display decimals for your UoM only – Read FAQ Display UoM for additional details.
+Via transaction CUNI, you define the number of display decimals for your UoM only –

 Answer Continues...
 View Full Answer Page